Kuchkabal: Military

-The kuchkabalo'ob are thought to have been 'constantly at war with one another,' success in war being a principal source of the nobility's claim to authority, and of the economy's enslaved labour.
-The halach winik led the kuchkabal's troops as commander in chief.
-These were organised according to their batabil of origin, with the corresponding batab and nakom as joint commanding officers, and the holkano'ob as special forces.
+The provinces are thought to have been 'constantly at war with one another,' success in war being a principal source of the nobility's claim to authority, and of the economy's enslaved labour.
+The governor led the provincial troops as commander-in-chief.
+These were organised according to their town of origin, with the corresponding mayor and captain as joint commanding officers, and the specialists as special forces.
 Wars are thought to have typically been short battles, waged during daytime in the wet season (specifically, between October and January, 'when there was little or no agricultural activity'), and to have typically occurred on inter-provincial causeways.

-War parties, lead by the batab and nakom, often 'set out quietly, hoping for a surprise attack.'
+War parties, led by the mayor and captain, often 'set out quietly, hoping for a surprise attack.'
 Parties were preceded by scouts, who 'blew whistles and conch shells, beat their wooden drums, and pounded large tortoise shells with deerhorn sticks' upon locating the enemy.
 Hand-to-hand combat ensued, to the tune of 'war cries and loud insults [...] often of an obscene character.'
-The battle's primary aim was usually the enemy's captivity, with prisoners being 'bound to a wooden collar or yoke, to which a longer rope was attached,' and thereby lead to their captors' batabil.
-Additionally, if the batab or nakom were slain in battle, the losing side would 'sl[i]ng their shields on their backs and retrea[t],' with the winning side's soldier responsible for the death being 'especially honoured' for their feat.
+The battle's primary aim was usually the enemy's captivity, with prisoners being 'bound to a wooden collar or yoke, to which a longer rope was attached,' and thereby lead to their captors' townsmen.
+Additionally, if the mayor or captain were slain in battle, the losing side would 'sl[i]ng their shields on their backs and retrea[t],' with the winning side's soldier responsible for the death being 'especially honoured' for their feat.